pfmoore/editables/docs/source/implementation.md

 as part of `editables`, although it could be split out into an independent project).

+## Reserved Names

+The `editables` project uses the following file names when building an editable wheel.
+These should be considered reserved.
+While backends would not normally add extra files to wheels generated using this library, they are allowed to do so, as long as those files donj't use any of the reserved names.

+1. `<project_name>.pth`
+2. `_editable_impl_<project_name>*.py`

+Here, `<project_name>` is the name supplied to the `EditableProject` constructor, normalised as described in [PEP 503](https://peps.python.org/pep-0503/#normalized-names), with dashes replaced by underscores.

 [^1]: The issue is related to how the same namespace can be present in multiple
       `sys.path` entries, and must be dynamically recomputed if the filesystem changes while the interpreter is running.